Naeem-SahiL/websocket-comms-with-node-and-angular/README.md

 # Websocket Communications with Node and Angular

-This is the repository for the LinkedIn Learning course `Websocket Communications with Node and Angular`.
-The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions